Legoless/Analytical/README.md

 ## Configuration

-To separate analytics initialization code, a new Swift file is recommended:
+To separate analytics code, a new separate Swift file is recommended:

 ```swift
 // Define Providers and create a global variable